 Today's question is: "I have my first draft of a book I want to publish.
-What is my next step?"
+What is my next step after first draft complete?"
 Well, this is a very normal question to ask because initially, we have an idea.

 We have a book that we want to write or a basic idea in our head.
 We have taken the hardest part of the entire process.
 And that is actually just getting that first draft.